Slauf21/Workshop-IOT-RPI-2022-23/Python_bot/Documentatie/bot_code.md

 #### Pi camera
 Then we create an object from the PiCamera class.
 When we create this object, the camera will start initializing itself.
 The resolution is also initialized.

+*To use the PiCamera module, you will need to enable legacy support for the camera. (sudo raspi-config)*

 [![picam.png](https://i.postimg.cc/Fs9KBJp0/picam.png)](https://postimg.cc/SjvqXRwK)

 #### DHT 11